apptainer/singularity-userdocs/singularity_and_docker.rst

 Making use of pre-built public images from the Docker Hub
 ---------------------------------------------------------

 Singularity can make use of pre-built public images available from the `Docker Hub <https://hub.docker.com/>`_.
-By specifying the ``docker://`` URI for an image you have already located, Singularity can ``pull``  it - e.g.:
+By specifying the ``docker://`` URI for an image that has already been located, Singularity can ``pull``  it - e.g.:

 .. code-block:: none